 Sales and marketing alignment

 Aligning sales and marketing will maximize the results of your strategy.
-In fact, Hubspot’s State of Marketing Report claims that good alignment between these two teams yields up to 38% more deals.
+According to HubSpot’s State of Marketing Report, aligned sales and marketing teams close 38% more deals.

-Share intent data and insights with your sales team to enable them to prioritize leads and personalize their outreach.
+Share intent data with sales so they can to prioritize leads and personalize outreach.
 An integrated CRM and marketing automation platforms can help ensure both teams can access the same intent data and set up recurring meetings to discuss the latest intent data insights and how you can apply them.

 Marketing teams should provide the sales team detailed insights into each lead's activities, such as the content they’ve engaged with and the pages they’ve visited.
 Use this information to personalize sales outreach, making it more relevant and compelling for each lead.